expresso-php/expresso-php/README.md

 ### SOLR Integration
 To enable SOLR, uncomment corresponding lines from docker-compose.yml file.
-Current version is 7.1.0, to use a different version change the SOLR_URL value with the preferred release version in the SOLR Dockerfile.
-Releases are available in https://archive.apache.org/dist/lucene/solr/.
+Current version is 7.6.0, to use a different version copy “Dockerfile” from inside a version directory in https://github.com/docker-solr/docker-solr and replace the Dockerfile in docker/solr/Dockerfile.
-SOLR can be accessed in [local-domain]:8983/solr/#/ ( e.g. http://192.168.99.100:8983/solr/#/ )